appleGuard21/pharmacy_parser/README.md

 - Htmlunit for parsing;
 - Multithreads for parallel parsing;
 - Redis for caching;
-- It takes requests and make responses using REST API.
+- It takes requests and make responses using REST API;
+- Parsers are tested using assertj;